 The benefits for key stages l and 2 are obvious.
-I don't think anyone could blame an overworked new Year 4 teacher for turning to a rubbish lesson plan on how to craft Roman shields out of cardboard at llpm the day before; hopefully now they will have more time and better understanding of how to plan absorbing and challenging lessons across the curriculum.
+I don't think anyone could blame an overworked new Year 4 teacher for turning to a rubbish lesson plan on how to craft Roman shields out of cardboard at llpm the day before; hopefully now he new Early Career Framework released this week has the potential to radically improve the experience of new teachers.
+It marks a stepchange in the support that they will receive at the start of their career, when their learning curve is steepest and, as "teacher retention warrior" Jack Worth's analysis of teacher workforce data reminds us, when they are also increasingly likely to decide that teaching isn't for them.